repeaterjs/repeater/README.md

 })();
 ```

 The `positions` async generator takes an async iterator of click events and yields x/y coordinates.
 However, in the example, the generator is returned early so that the `for await…of` loop never starts.
 Consequently, `clicks.return` is never called and the event handler is never cleaned up.
 To make the code above safe, a developer would have to make sure that either every positions generator is started or that every listen iterator is manually returned.
-This logic is difficult to write, and ultimately forces developers to treat async iterators differently than async generators, the latter of which can be safely created and ignored.
+This logic is difficult to write and ultimately forces developers to treat async iterators differently than async generators, the latter of which can be safely created and ignored.

 The `Channel` class solves this problem by executing lazily.
 In other words, the executor passed to the channel constructor does not run until the first time `next` is called.
 Here’s the same `listen` function above written with channels: